wp-plugins/sharepress/readme.txt

 None yet!

 == Changelog ==

+= 1.0.3 =
+* Forgot to up the plugin version.
+Hope I don't make that mistake twice.

 = 1.0.2 =
 * Admin notices should not display for any users other than administrators